unlock-protocol/unlock/docs/docs/governance/unlock-dao/unlock-dao.md

 If you or your team is interested in becoming a delegate, please reach out.

-#### Gasless voting

-Even though offchain votes are non-binding, we suggest the use of [Snapshot](https://snapshot.org/#/unlock-protocol.eth) as a way to get a a "temperature check" from the community before submitting onchain proposals.

 ### Cross-chain Governance

 The Unlock contract has been deployed on multiple networks.
-In Q2 2023, we will introduce a mechanism for the DAO on Ethereum mainnet to control the Unlock contract deployed on each of these networks.
-Stay tuned.
+In 2023, the Unlock Labs team introduced a mechanism for the DAO on Ethereum mainnet to control the Unlock contract deployed on each of these networks, [enabling cross-chain governance](./cross-chain-governance.mdx).